nicewang/bitmap2svg/nice/submit_draft/stable_diffusion/toys/vlm_text2svg/README.md

-- Generate the image first (as you're doing)
+- Generate the image first
 - Use computer vision to extract semantic segments
 - Convert segments to geometric shapes
 - Reconstruct as SVG